Natalya Neidhart: Alliance with Ronda Rousey (2018–2019)

-Competing in tag team division (2019–present)
+Various feuds and alliances (2019–present)

 At Fastlane, Natalya reunited her team with Beth Phoenix, known as The Divas of Doom, after the two were attacked by Nia Jax and Tamina.
 The Divas of Doom took part of a fatal four-way tag team match for the WWE Women's Tag Team Championship at WrestleMania 35 on April 7, however, the match was won by The IIconics (Billie Kay and Peyton Royce).

 In May, Natalya competed in the Money in the Bank ladder match at the namesake pay–per–view, where she was unsuccessful in winning the match.
 In June, Natalya and Alexa Bliss were supposed to compete in an late addition match at the Super Show-Down pay–per–view in Jeddah, Saudi Arabia, however, the match was rejected by the Saudi Arabian government just before the show started due to the suppression of women's rights.
 On July 15's edition of Raw, Natalya won a fatal four-way elimination match to become the #1 contender for Becky Lynch's Raw Women's Championship.
 At SummerSlam, Natalya was unsuccessful in winning the Raw Women's title from Lynch in a Submission match.
-She got an injured shoulder, and came out on Raw wearing a cast, when she was then subjected to a brutal assault from the returning Sasha Banks, whom Natalya considered a friend.
+On the Raw after SummerSlam, Natalya revealed that she suffered a storyline dislocated elbow and came out wearing a cast, when she was then subjected to a brutal assault from the returning Sasha Banks, whom Natalya considered a friend.
 Natalya was defeated by Banks on August 26 edition of Raw.
 Natalya later began feuding with Lacey Evans, exchanging victories and losses, before defeating her in a last woman standing match.
 The pair later took on the Kabuki Warriors in a losing effort.
 Natalya defeated Evans again at Crown Jewel, which was the first ever women's match to take place in Saudi Arabia.
 On the second night of WrestleMania 36 on April 5, 2020, she lost to Liv Morgan in the pre-show.

 On the June 15 episode of Raw, Natalya and Liv Morgan lost to The IIconics.
 Afterward, Natalya began turning heel by ripping on Morgan and claiming that she had been given no respect, with Lana venting her frustrations to Natalya afterward.
 On the June 22 episode of Raw, Natalya turned heel for the first time since 2018, when she solidified her alliance with Lana and defeated Morgan by submission.
+On the October 12 episode of Raw, Natalya would end her alliance with Lana after the duo were defeated by Mandy Rose and Dana Brooke.
+The same night, Natalya competed in a battle royal for a Raw Women's Championship opportunity where she would survive to the final two before being eliminated by winner Lana.